Terrorism in Australia: 2017 airline bombing plot

 In July 2017, Australian police thwarted a plot to bomb an airliner.
 In Sydney, four men were arrested by the Australian Federal Police and their properties were searched.

-On 17 December 2019 Khaled Khayat was sentenced to 40 years in prison (non-parole period of 30 years).
-Mahmoud Khayat was sentenced to 36 years (non-parole period of 27 years).
+On 17 December 2019 Khaled Khayat was sentenced to 40 years in prison (with a non-parole period of 30 years).
+Mahmoud Khayat was sentenced to 36 years (with a non-parole period of 27 years).

 Amer Khayat was the third brother who was to, unknowingly, carry the bomb onto the plane.
-Amer was arrested overseas and spent two and a half years in a Beirut prison.
+Amer was arrested overseas and spent two-and-a-half years in a Beirut prison.
 In September 2019 he was cleared of any involvement by a military tribunal.

-Tamin Khaja
+Tamim Khaja

-On 31 October 2017, Tamin Khaja plead guilty to planning a terrorist attack on targets in Sydney that included the Timor Army Barracks and Sydney West Trial Courts.
+On 31 October 2017, Tamim Khaja plead guilty to planning a terrorist attack on targets in Sydney that included the Timor Army Barracks and Sydney West Trial Courts.
 He was arrested in May 2016 as he was attempting to obtain firearms, explosives and an Islamic State flag.